wp-plugins/sewn-in-template-log-in/readme.txt

 {
 	return 'post-slug';
 }
-'
+`

-## Sewn In Notification Box Support
+= Sewn In Notification Box Support =

-If you install the Sewn In Notification Box, this plugin will start using that.
+If you install the <a href="https://wordpress.org/plugins/sewn-in-notifications/">Sewn In Notification Box</a>, this plugin will start using that.
 This is handy to keep all of your notifications in a centralized location.

 == Installation ==